vinstic-myshell/myshell-doc-en/🎉-events/april-events.md

 Event Rewards: Limited to 300 Genesis Passcard NFT whitelist spots, first come first served.

-Event Description: To thank the earliest supporters of Myshell, we are holding a Full Moon Celebration event in the Myshell Telegram community on the occasion of the first full month since the launch of the Myshell product.
-This event is limited to Myshell Telegram community members.
-After completing the specified tasks, users can obtain Myshell Discord community whitelist status and secure future Genesis Passcard benefits.
+Event Description: To thank Myshell's earliest supporters, we are holding a Full Moon Celebration event in the Myshell Telegram community on the occasion of Myshell's product launch.
+This event is exclusive to Myshell Telegram community members.
+After completing the specified tasks, users can obtain a whitelist status in the Myshell Discord community, securing their future Genesis Passcard rights.

 ## 🤝LXDAO Community Collaboration Airdrop